CS5008-khoury-lionelle/TeamActivities/Module11/README.md

 👉🏽 **Task** 👈🏽: Modify the code in [adj_fun.c](adj_fun.c) to print out the graph as an adjacency matrix using `DIRECTED_ONE_DIRECTION`, `DIRECTED_UNBALANCED`, and `UNDIRECTED`.
 You can do this by changing the `type` variable in the `main` function.

 **FOR EACH** of the types, draw the graph on a piece of paper.
-Talk it through with your partner.
+Talk it through with your group.

 ## 📝 Converters